Life After Bugs

 Schedule Ant Treatment

 Contact Life After Bugs today to schedule ant treatment at your home, yard, or business.
-We have affordable pest control service plans to choose from as well to help prevent future infestations.
-We know you have many choices when it comes to choosing an ant exterminator in Katy, but we hope you trust us.
-Our family owned and operated pest and ant control company has served families and businesses like yours for nearly 10 years, and we can’t wait to serve you.
+We also have affordable service plans that help head off future infestations.
+You have plenty of ant exterminators to pick from in Katy, and we hope you trust us.
+Our family owned and operated company has years of experience serving families and businesses like yours, and we can’t wait to serve you.

 Good questions